Bitcoin Glossary

 Block

-A batch of transactions plus metadata (timestamp, previous hash, nonce, Merkle root) added to the blockchain.
+A batch of transactions plus metadata (timestamp, previous hash, nonce, Merkle root) added to the blockchain roughly every 10 minutes.

 Confirmation